No Dogs Available

 What are “Dogs Like Charcoal Grey?”

 “Dogs Like Charcoal Grey” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Charcoal was adopted from the local shelter.
 He quickly became a special part of our family.
 He loves food; all food, any food, his food, your food, their food, he’s not picky.
 He can de-squeak a toy in three seconds flat.
 He’s a total couch potato who really enjoys his naps.
 He lives for r-i-d-e-s and is always ready to go.
 He loves to travel with us and stay in new places.
 He’s my soul-mutt and truly makes our family complete.”